-Grantees will be required to report on project progress quarterly during completion of project designs and execution of project work.
-Following project implementation, grantees will be required to report the results of monitoring efforts to the Department annually for the Project Life.
+Grantees will be required to report on project progress quarterly during execution of project work.
+Following project acceptance, grantees will be required to report the results of monitoring efforts to the Department for the Project Life.
 For projects with an easement component, grantees will be required to monitor and report on compliance with the easement terms annually for the duration of the easement.